Why take part?

 We’ll invite you to take part in two key research activities:

 - Your household will be paired with a researcher from the Real accounts research team.
 Your household will be paired with the same researcher throughout the project.
-You and your household will meet with your researcher once a month for interviews over a period of seven months – an introductory interview in the first month and then six monthly interviews.
+You and your household will meet with your researcher once a month for interviews during the study period – an introductory interview in the first month and then monthly interviews.
 These interviews will last approximately one hour during which we will discuss your household finances, such as reviewing income and spending from the previous month.
 We will also use these sessions to hear more about how your household manages money, how financial responsibilities and decisions are managed, and your household’s experiences of work and income.